Tillered Docs

 arctic compose apply cluster.yaml --prune

-# Apply with new license and save credentials
+# Bootstrap and save credentials in one step

 arctic compose apply cluster.yaml \